Not filing Form 5472 costs $25,000 per year. We file it for $299.

 Source: IRS Instructions for Form 7004.
 Verified June 2026.

 Because a disregarded entity owes no entity-level income tax, Form 7004 is purely a filing-time extension — there is nothing to pay and nothing else to extend.
 File it by April 15 if you need until October to assemble the package.
+A common error is completing the wrong boxes on Form 7004 for a disregarded entity; the Form 7004 guide shows exactly which lines apply.

 Does the Form 5472 deadline change if the LLC had no income?